sturdyplum/ReinforcmentLearning/README.md

 The agent should begin to train automatically and a non training agent will render the game with an up to date network.

 ## Configurations
-Flags are not yet implemented, to change the enironment or number of parallel agents simply change the corresponding variables in the main.py file.
+Flags are not yet implemented, to change the environment or number of parallel agents simply change the corresponding variables in the main.py file.

 ## Authors
 * **Pablo Beltran** - [Sturdyplum](https://github.com/Sturdyplum)